Welcome to my website!

 At Concussion RX, my role extends beyond traditional research; I leverage AI to revolutionize concussion management.
 By developing and implementing AI tools like ConcussionRX and Llama 3, we have significantly improved diagnosis accuracy and treatment efficacy.
 These tools analyze patient data in real-time, offering personalized treatment plans and predictive insights that are pivotal for recovery.

-As a recently appointed as a Postdoctoral Teaching and Learning Fellow at the University of British Columbia’s Master of Data Science Program.
+A Postdoctoral Teaching and Learning Fellow at the University of British Columbia’s Master of Data Science Program.
 In this role, I am deeply involved in curriculum development and the delivery of cutting-edge courses in Statistics and Machine Learning.
 My responsibilities extend to training and supervising teaching assistants, as well as overseeing student Capstone projects, fostering a collaborative and innovative learning environment.

 My teaching philosophy is rooted in a commitment to making complex concepts in data science accessible and engaging.
 I strive to integrate real-world applications into my lectures, emphasizing the ethical implications and societal impacts of data science and AI technologies.
 This approach not only enriches the learning experience but also prepares students to become thoughtful, responsible leaders in the field.